V-Cone® for LNG: Safety and Quality Benefits in Cryogenic Processes

 Cryogenic for LNG

 In the LNG process, gas is extracted from the earth, liquified, shipped off, received by regassification plants to be reconstituted, and finally sent to the consumer.
-In their natural gas, hydrocarbons are volatile, and cryogenic liquefication such a hazardous material ultimately reduces the risk factor, as LNG is virtually non-flammable.
-Liquifying the natural gas also reduces its volume, creating a more efficient flow media as well as an overall cheaper storage and transport process.
+Liquifying the natural gas also reduces its volume, creating a cheaper storage and transport process, as liquifying the gas allows operators to reduce their volume 600:1.
+Furthermore, in their gaseous state, hydrocarbons are volatile, and cryogenic liquefication such a hazardous material ultimately reduces the risk factor, as at below -328.8 degrees Fahrenheit (-161 degrees Celsius) LNG is non-flammable.

 Many major LNG projects who have implemented liquefaction processes have used V-Cones for flow measurement.
 This process, among others, prioritizes plant performance and economic efficiency.
 Liquefaction processes are insulated, complex systems that require metering solutions that are durable and consistent.
 As one of many variables in that system, the V-Cone is relied upon for its minimal-to-no maintenance needed and 25+ year life expectancy.